Experienced Defense For Larceny And Other Theft Crimes

 Can I be prosecuted for theft by the government and sued by the owner of the property?

 Yes, and this is very common.
 A theft conviction in the state of Texas opens you up to civil liability, which means the owner of the stolen property can file a lawsuit against you to recover the property in question, the value thereof, and related financial damages.
 We can help prevent this by working with the court to have your criminal charges dismissed or favorably altered so that you are not open to further litigation.
-Protect yourself now by connecting with one of our theft crime lawyers in McKinney.
+Protect yourself now by connecting with one of our theft crime lawyers in Plano.

 What happens if I have been convicted of theft before?